-These are graded classes that are taken by all 6th graders and selected by all 7th and 8th grade students who choose Exploratory classes instead of a Foreign Language.
-This decision requires a full year commitment.
+These are graded classes that are taken by all 6th graders and selected by all 7th and 8th grade students that choose Exploratories instead of a Foreign Language.
+Classes include, Art, FACS, PLTW and Music (6th Grade Only).
+Once chosen for 7th Grade, it is a two-year commitment.